 From 1994 to 2000, Ms. Dimitrov practiced corporate and securities law with one of the largest law firms in Canada and then moved on the corporate world where she worked in various executive roles, including as President and CEO and, prior to that, CFO of Orvana Minerals Corp., a gold-copper producer; Executive Vice-Chair of Baffinland Iron Mines Corporation; and COO of Dundee Securities Corporation.
-Currently, Ms. Dimitrov is Partner, Sprott Capital Partners, a division of Sprott Private Wealth LP, a merchant bank with a focus on natural resources.
+Currently, Ms. Dimitrov is Partner, Sprott Capital Partners, a merchant bank with a focus on natural resources.

-Ms. Dimitrov currently serves as a director of Excellon Resources Inc. (also chair) and Nexa Resources S.A.
+Ms. Dimitrov currently serves as a director of Excellon Resources Inc. and Nexa Resources S.A.